dod-ccpo/atat-web-api/README.md

 ```

 This should create all resources described in `./poc/random_quote/serverless.yml`, which represents a single
 microservice.
-As of this writing (June 26, 2021), this consists of the following instances:
+As of this writing (July 1, 2021), this consists of the following instances:
 * App Insights
 * Function App
 * Storage Account
 * App Service Plan
+* API Management Service

 ### Expected Output